Computation of systemic risk measures: a mixed-integer programming approach

 In this paper, we consider financial systems in which members have direct links to each other through contractual liabilities.
+Besides these endogenous links, each member has its economic activities with entities that are exogenous to the system, resulting in some cash, referred to as \emph{operating cash flow}, to be used in meeting the endogenous liabilities.
 When the members realize their operating cash flows, the actual interbank payments are determined through a clearing procedure.
 As an example of such systems, \cite{eisenberg-noe} models a financial system as a static directed network of banks where interbank liabilities are attached to the arcs.
 Assuming a positive operating cash flow for each bank, the paper develops two approaches to calculate a clearing vector, that is, a vector of payments to meet interbank liabilities.
 The first is a simple algorithm, called the \emph{fictitious default algorithm}, which gradually calculates a clearing vector by finitely many updates.
 The second is a laconic mathematical programming problem with linear constraints determined by the liabilities, the operating cash flows, and an arbitrary strictly increasing objective function.
 In particular, one can choose a linear objective function so that a clearing vector is calculated as an optimal solution of a \emph{linear programming problem}.